Access files on servers

 Once you have set up synchronization between your local application sources and the application sources on a server, you can create new folders, move, rename, and delete existing files and folders.
 You can also compare files and folders on the server with their local versions.

 For the sake of simplicity, any file or folder in your IntelliJ IDEA project is called local and any file or folder on the server is called remote, even if the server is actually installed on your machine.
-For details, see Configuring Synchronization with a Web Server.
+For details, see Configure synchronization with a server.

-Although IntelliJ IDEA supports direct editing of individual non-project files on servers, to keep your local and remote sources synchronized, configure automatic upload using the >Upload changed files automatically to the default server drop-down list in the Options dialog box.
+Although IntelliJ IDEA supports direct editing of individual non-project files on servers, to keep your local and remote sources synchronized, configure automatic upload using the Upload changed files automatically to the default server list in the Options dialog.

 Open the Remote Host tool window by choosing or from the main menu.